CarlSanch/NIU-Computer-Science/README.md

 # Computer Science Degree
 This repo contains assignments completed during my time at Northern Illinois University.
 I am a transfer student from Harper Community College to Southern Illinois University - Edwardsville to Northern Illinois University.
 I learned Java at my time at SIUe and transferred to NIU.
-Unfortunately my work from SIUe is lost, so this repo only contains my work as a Junior.
+Unfortunately my work from SIUe is lost, so this repo only contains my work as a Junior and Senior.

 ## CSCI 330 - Unix and Network Programming
 Instructor: Jon Lehuta